Please note: AABB reserves the right to make updates to this program.

 If you would like to receive this program for free as well as other great benefits, consider joining AABB today.

 As the country experiences historic blood shortages, those in need of chronic transfusion are particularly vulnerable.
 Even during times of adequate blood supply, donations from diverse populations of donors may be inadequate to meet the transfusion needs of patients with conditions such as sickle cell disease and thalassemia.
 A strategic approach and understanding of how to reach donors with diverse backgrounds in their own communities will be critical to this effort.
 Success will go beyond raising awareness and recruiting donors; building and maintaining trust and ensuring that donors of color understand the importance of their regular donations to individuals with shared heritage are also essential to maintaining momentum.

 Join us on this program to better understand the unique transfusion challenges facing the sickle cell and thalassemia populations, learn proven strategies for gaining and retaining African American and other donors of color, and find out about free resources available to aid you in your efforts.

 An extended Q&A period will follow presentations to give the audience an opportunity to join the discussion.

 Moderator: Yvette M. Miller, MD, ABIHM, Executive Medical Officer, American Red Cross, Donor and Client Support Center

 After participating in this educational activity, participants should be able to:

-AABB estimates both the live and on-demand version of this program each to be eligible for 1.25 continuing education credits/contact hours for Physicians, California Nurse, California Lab Personnel, Florida Lab Personnel and General Participation credit.
-The final number of credit(s) and credit types awarded for this program (live or on-demand) will be determined by the program duration.
+AABB designates both the live and on-demand version of this program each to be eligible for 1.25 continuing education credits/contact hours for Physicians, California Nurse, California Lab Personnel, Florida Lab Personnel and General Participation credit.
+The final number of credit(s) and credit types awarded for this program (live or on-demand) was determined by the program duration.
 For more information on each credit type please visit our Continuing Education Credits webpage.